konomu/konomu.github.io/_posts/2024-08-24-wa-ga-topic-presence.md

 ## Cases That Are Always Topic Sentences

 Let's look at the cases where the sentence/clause **must** have a topic.

-As you can see in our table, the first of these cases is when the **predicate describes a permanent state not directly observable to the speaker**.
-In practice, this means that almost all sentences/clauses with a noun as its predicate will be topic sentences since most nouns don't imply a temporary state[^1].
+The first of these cases is when the **predicate describes a permanent state not directly observable to the speaker**.
+A permanent state is something that doesn't happen throughout a period of time.

+In practice, this means that **almost all sentences/clauses with a noun as its predicate will be topic sentences** since most nouns don't imply a temporary state[^1].
 Predicates that are adjectives like 高い or verbs like すぐれている which don't imply a temporary state also commonly lead to topic sentences.
 Example (1) is a topic sentence with an adjective predicate that expresses a permanent state.

 [^1]: For exceptions, see [the addendum](wa-ga-addendum).